Epic-Breakfast-Productions/OpenQuarterMaster/software/Station-Captain/docs/Quickstart Guide.md

 This software installs and manages an instance of Open QuarterMaster.
 It is designed to make the process easier and streamlined for everyday users, running on their own hardware.

-Note: this is not a tool meant for a cloud environment such as Kubernetes.
-All software (Base Station, plugins) are designed on their own to be deployable on a Docker environment, so if you are running such an environment, this is not the tool for you!
+Note: this is not a tool meant for a distributed cloud environment such as Kubernetes.
+This sets up the Open QuarterMaster system

 ## Requirements